ECHO Farm Expands Awareness of Global Hunger Efforts

 Through its field work, ECHO discovers and refines sustainable farming techniques that enable farmers dealing with different challenges to maximize what they grow—and be able to better feed their families.
 ECHO then shares the techniques through a global network and via the demonstration area in North Fort Myers.

-“It looks like a nice garden, but there’s lots of research going on,” says Luther.
+“It looks like a nice garden, but there’s lots of research going on,” said Luther.
 “Science is happening every day.”

 In one area, guests see a permaculture with ducks living in a hut above a tilapia pond.
 The ducks’ waste falls right into the pond, which fertilizes it and creates phytoplankton.
 The tilapia then eat the phytoplankton.
 In turn, a community with this kind of set up can eat the well-fed tilapia and the ducks, says Luther.

-“An entire community can be involved with the maintenance,” he says.
+“An entire community can be involved with the maintenance,” he said.

 Another area at ECHO has the highest point in Lee County — it’s a whopping 45 feet high.
 The area represents hilly areas of the world like Haiti, where sloped gardening is a way for farmers to grow their food.
 With the use of Napier grass grown around the edges, farmers have a living fence that feeds their livestock.
 Then, at the top of the hill, they can grow mango, Meyer lemons, papaya, cranberry hibiscus and other crops, says Luther.

 The tour guide will then lead visitors to a fenced-in sugar cane area containing chickens.
-“Chickens poop — and poop is good for the garden,” Luther says.
+“Chickens poop — and poop is good for the garden,” Luther said.
 The chickens provide natural fertilizer for the sugar cane, and also aerate the soil, help with the irrigation and eat bugs and weeds.
-“They do all the farming,” Luther adds.
+“They do all the farming,” Luther said.

 Goats are common farm animals in many of ECHO’s target areas around the world, but goats also can nibble crops down to nothing.
 ECHO shows how goats can live comfortably in a homemade enclosed area.
 Farmers can use goats for milk, meat, money, manure and even methane, the latter of which refers to collecting manure and using its organic matter for methane, which can be used to produce energy.